Ladus/ArduinoKeyboardFirmware/README.md

 # ArduinoKeyboardFirmware
 Arduino keyboard firmware to convert a key matrix into keyboard input with multiple switchable key layers.
-Initially made only for the Pro Micro, but may be extended towards other boards later on.
+Initially made for use with an Arduino Pro Micro or Teensy 2.0.

+## Confirmed working arduino boards:
+* Pro Micro (Tested on 5V 16MHz, but it should work on 3.3V 8MHz as well)
+* Teensy 2.0

+## Ortho 12x4Key 3Layer
+The project for which I started this endeavour.
+Wanting to create my own Planck-like Grid Keyboard, with 48 keys (12x4).
+The amount of rows and columns can be easily adjusted at the top of the main .ino file, underneath `////Config variables`

+### Files
+#### OrthoKey_12x4Key_2Layer.ino
+This is the main file, here you can edit the amount of rows and columns that you want to use, and map the pins for those rows and columns.
+It also hosts the main application loop.
+#### Keymap.ino
+This is where you configure your keymap.
+#### SetupPins.ino
+This sets the pinmode for the input and output pins according to the configured data.
+#### MatrixLoop.ino
+This script loops through the matrix to determine the state for each switch.
+Next it checks the new state to the previous state to check whether the switch has changed.
+If the state has changed it will result in a switch being pressed or released, which will trigger the KeyHandlers.ino's function.
+#### KeyHandlers.ino
+This script is called from the MatrixLoop.
+This is where the keypress or release will be converted into an character from the Keymap.ino.

 ## Usefull additional information:
 * For how to setup a key matrix and how/why it works I highly recommend the guide over at PCBHeaven: